 Can I Pursue An Adoption When The Birth Parents Do Not Consent?

 It is possible in some instances to adopt a child without the consent of the birth parent(s).
 Specific statutory requirements allow for the termination of parental rights under certain circumstances.
 This is typically the process used in a stepparent adoption when a biological parent has abandoned the child or failed to support the child.
 The stepparent and their spouse should carefully consider the mental and emotional impact on the child before pursuing termination.
 In some instances, it truly is in the child’s best interest to terminate the rights of the natural parent(s) and allow the adoption.
-To better understand whether your adoption case could be successful, call Hoffman Walker & Smith for a consultation.
+To better understand whether your adoption case could be successful, call Hoffman Walker & Knauf for a consultation.

 Do We Accept State Subsidies For Foster Parent Adoptions?

 Foster parents that have completed the Foster-To-Adopt program through the Cabinet for Families and Children may be eligible for a state subsidy toward their attorney fees and costs for the adoption.
-Hoffman Walker & Smith accepts this subsidy.
+Hoffman Walker & Knauf accepts this subsidy.

 How Long Is The Adoption Process In Northern Kentucky?